protocol/web3-dev-team/proposals/62-nft-storage-for-nft-hack.md

     Here's some of the AWESOME things we could build and deploy in this space:

     * Create a library that automatically makes deals on Filecoin for the pinned data (use/adapt the dealbot?).
-This is mentioned in the [AWS Facade proposal](https://github.com/protocol/web3-dev-team/pull/34) and could be re-used here and there.
+This is mentioned in the [AWS Facade proposal](https://github.com/protocol/web3-dev-team/pull/34) and could be re-used there.

     * Implement a [deal batching service](https://github.com/protocol/web3-dev-team/pull/60) prototype for increased successful deal probability.